![]() |

 17c.
 Aperture 78, 1977.
 [From the brief period when Aperture was issued in hardover only.
 This issue includes Mike Disfarmer, Heber Springs, Arkansas; Hilla and Bernd Becher, Preparation Plants; Joel Meyerowitz, color street photography, essay by Max Kozloff; Egypt in Flaubert's Time: An Exhibition of the Firt Photographers, 1839-1860, by Andre and Marie-Therese Jammes, with photographs by J.B.
 Greene, Francis Frith, Felix Teynard, Beato, Maxime Du Camp, Louis De Clerq, et al; Paul Strand, The Garden: Vines and Leaves, and other photographs by Minor White, Emmet Gowin, Michael Kostiuk, Imogen Cunningham, Frederick Sommer.]
 VG+ with minor wear on bottom edge. $30.

 18c.
-Aperture 89, the magazine of fine photography.
-1982.
+Aperture 89, 1982.
 Includes Photography: Straight or on the Rocks?
 A Conversation with Max Kozloff by David T. Hanson; The Auschwitz Album: A Book Review by Danny Lyon; Asylum, Photographs by Raymond Depardon, text by Lauren Shakely; Photo-Boot Strips, photographs by Carol Taback, text by Martha Chahroudi; David Hockney's Photographs, text by Christopher Knight, notes by David Hockney; Cubism and american Photography by John Pultz; and Story from Czechoslovakia, My Country, photographs and notes by Jan Saudek.
-Nearly fine, $15.
+Very good, nearly fine, but with crimp in lower bottom corner of rear cover, $12.

 19. Aperture, No. 129.
 40th Anniversary issue.
 1992.
 Cover by Robert Rauschenburg.
 Includes long interview of Michael Hoffman, editor and publisher of Aperture, by Robert Adams and photographs by, among others, Brett Weston, Len Jenshel, Josef Koudelka, Carrie MaeWeems, Doug and Mike Starn, Joel-Peter Witkin, Zeke Berman, Dorothy Norman, Toshio Shibata, Marilyn Bridges, Harry Callahan, Jerry Uelsmann, Jock Sturges, DebbieFleming Caffery, Helen Chadwick,Barbara Kruger, Nick Knight, JavierVallhonrat, Nan Goldin, Jan Groover, Joel Sternfeld, Richard Benson, Robert Glenn Ketchum, Richard Misrach, Robert Adams, Henri Cartier-Bresson, Ralph Gibson, Sebastiao Salgado, Philip Jones Griffiths, Walter Rosenblum, Brian Weil, Abigail Heyman, Marilyn Nance, Helen Levitt, David Lee, Mary Ellen Mark, Inge Morath, Raghubir Singh, David C. Turnley, David Graham, Jud Dater, Alex Harris, and Thomas Struth.
 Near fine condition except small library stamp on cover and number 129 written in pencil inside back cover.
 Issued at $24.95. $15.